dogukannn/dogukannn.github.io/_posts/2022/2022-04-10-creating-surfaces-with-bezier-curves.markdown

 ## How to create patches with G1 continuity

 We now have a dull surface.
 We can add some patches and animate the surface to shake things up.
-The animation part is easy, because we can easily change the control points.
+The animation part is easy because we can easily change the control points.
 However, the 16 control paints may not be suitable for someone's needs.
-To increase our control points, we can implement the same are with more than 1 Bezier surface equations, namely patches.
-And finally I added some texture to it to mimic a flag wawing in a windy weather.
+To increase our control points, we can implement the same with more than 1 Bezier surface equation, namely patches.
+And finally, I added some texture to it to mimic a flag waving in windy weather.

-We want some contiunity with the surface, no one wants a surface wiith holes on it.
+We want some continuity with the surface, no one wants a surface with holes on it.
 The concept is easy on the core level.
-For the first level of contiunity we need to have merge the control points of the borders.
+For the first level of continuity, we need to merge the control points of the borders.
 Where one surface ends, the other one should start.

-We can do more than just connecting control points.
-In the context of the curves, next level is the keeping the same tangent in the both ends, but in surfaces we can ease this down a bit.
+We can do more than just connect control points.
+In the context of the curves, the next level is keeping the same tangent on both ends, but on surfaces, we can ease this down a bit.
 We can be sure to have the control points before the edge, on the edge, and after the edge in the next patch on the same line.
 This continuity is called G1 continuity.
 This will help us to have a smoother surface.
 This one is already ensured if we create a surface with all control points on the same plane.
-However, we want to animate this surface this can move the control points out of the plane.
+However, we want to animate this surface so this can move the control points out of the plane.

 To solve this issue, I animated the control points in a way that the G1 continuity is preserved.
 I created my patches on the `x-y` plane and if I move one control point before the edge on the `z` axis, I move the control point after the edge by the inversed amount.
-This ensures that the slope before and after an edge is same.
+This ensures that the slope before and after an edge is the same.

 <div class="fig figcenter fighighlight">
   <img src="/post_assets/0/edge.png">